datavaluepeople/dvp-landing-static/docs/development-deployment.md

 Install gatsby: `npm install -g gatsby`

+### Note on browser usage
+Benjamin had a lot of problems with changing styling on chrome I recommend doing styling work on Firefox and then doing: `gatsby clean; gatsby develop` and checking on Chrome.
+I think this comes from the caching of Chrome.

 ### Environment file
 Currently there are a number of `.env` files which configure the build of different environment.
 The files are not in version control but can be downloaded by: